Sigmapitech/area-techno-tester/validation.md

 For our backtend technologies, we will expand more on [fastAPI](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/back-fastapi), [Express](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/back-express) and [Flask](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/back-flask).

 When it comes down to the backend, we let ourselves the choice between Express, Flask and FastAPI.
-Off the three we decided to go with FastAPI due to speed, the fact that it’s adapted to most API and our good experience with it.
+Off the three we decided to go with FastAPI due to iteration speed, and its high versatility in constructing API.
+We also already build multiple projects with it, including the survivor jeb project.
 It is also more structured than Express and less limited than Flask.